 The Who of Your Event

-Dedicate a whole page to your speakers.
+Your event brochure should dedicate an entire page to your speakers.
 This is a key reason many attendees sign up!
 Create more excitement for your event by including:

 - Pictures: Provide pictures of each speaker.
 Attendees want to see who they are going to listen to.
 And if they’re well known or an industry leader this helps build hype!